How To Host a Webinar: Everything You Need To Know

 Offer an Exclusive

-If you can host an exclusive Q&A with an industry expert who's notoriously hard to lock down, that’s a huge win.
+If you host an exclusive Q&A with an industry expert who's notoriously hard to lock down, that’s a huge win.
 You can also offer product or service exclusives—like the chance to trial a new feature, a free upgrade to your top-tier plan, an impressive discount on a new product launch, or a sizable gift card to a random attendee.

 Liven Up Your Webinar Experience With Help From Hoppier